 Regularly cleaning the vents and air ducts in your home can promote clean air and an overall healthier living environment.
 Yes, it is recommended to have them cleaned at least once a year by a professional cleaning service to ensure a thorough cleaning.
-However, if you know how to clean air ducts in house yourself, you can save a great deal
+However, if you know how to clean air ducts in the house yourself, you can save a great deal

 of money while protecting your home from dirt, dust, and other pollutants.

-Continue reading for a step by step guide on how to perform duct cleaning in your vents on your own.
+Continue reading for a step-by-step guide on how to perform duct cleaning in your vents on your own.

 Guide: How to Clean Air Ducts in House